Solder Bump Bonding, Ball Bumps and Wire Bonds

 Putting Interconnection Methods Together

 Depending on your application and the goal of your end product, you will have different requirements.
 For example, you may need a smaller package.
 Or, you may need more power and reliability and in exchange will work with a larger package, for the package size doesn't matter.
 Today, many applications require a very small package with all of the power and reliability benefits of a larger package.
 Regardless of your need, Palomar engineers continually say "bring us your challenge".
-If you application is requires high power and high reliability, Palomar is the best in the business.
+If your application requires high power and high reliability, Palomar is the best in the business.

 IC with wire bonds